Polymer/tools/README.md

     Scripts can have a single, top-level, IIFE, which is automatically unwrapped during conversion, and exports can appear in the top-level of that IIFE.

- 1. Reccomendation: Only include a single namespace definition per file.
+ 1. Recommendation: Only include a single namespace definition per file.

     polymer-modulizer converts each HTML Import file to a module.
 If a file contains multiple namespaces they will be converted to exported objects, rather than their own module.
 You can break up HTML Imports into smaller, single-namespace-containing, files to generate separate modules.

  1. Don't change your API!

-    Becuase polymer-modulizer automatically converts usage of dependencies from HTML to JavaScript modules, it has to assume that those dependencies have the same API it would have generated for them.
+    Because polymer-modulizer automatically converts usage of dependencies from HTML to JavaScript modules, it has to assume that those dependencies have the same API it would have generated for them.
 That means that if you convert a package, and then change its API, that users who convert their components will have a much harder time getting their components working.

- 1. Publish your converted package witha major version bump.
+ 1. Publish your converted package with a major version bump.

-    Even though we reccomend not making breaking API changes, the mere repackaging of HTML Imports to JavaScript modules is a breaking change. polymer-modulizer assumes that converted dependencies have a higher major version number.
+    Even though we recommend not making breaking API changes, the mere repackaging of HTML Imports to JavaScript modules is a breaking change. polymer-modulizer assumes that converted dependencies have a higher major version number.

  1. `importHref` and lazy-imports are not supported yet.